• Latest

 With its multifaceted agro-climatic features, India is one of the world’s highest-ranking countries of vegetables.
 Regrettably, a conspicuous fraction of fresh produce surpluses, due to the absence of proper storage facilities, logistics, and seasonal oversupply.
 In these circumstances, starting a dry vegetable business in India is highly advantageous as well as sustainable.
 The markets, both domestic and international, highly benefit from dehydrated vegetables since they not only improve shelf life but also provide significant opportunities.

 Consumption of dried vegetables comes from almost every segment in the economy, including urban consumers, hotels, ready-to-eat manufacturers, and even exporters.
-If you’re a budding entrepreneur in search of a Dry Vegetable Business that is still untapped yet growing quickly, this guide will provide you the needed insight with help from NIIR Project Consultancy Services (NPCS) on market study, necessary equipment, investment strategies, and even how to maximize profits.
+If you’re a budding entrepreneur in search of a Dry Vegetable Business that is still untapped yet growing quickly, this guide will provide you the needed insight with help from NIIR Project Consultancy Services (NPCS) on market study, market research consulting, necessary equipment, investment strategies, and even how to maximize profits.

 Table of Contents